Swierczynskii/MyHelpers/README.md

 # MyHelpers

-A collection of utility scripts for Windows and Linux to streamline common tasks such as app installation, system upgrades, display management, network switching, and basic desktop setup.
+A collection of utility scripts for Windows and Linux to streamline common tasks such as app installation, system upgrades, display management, network switching, and desktop setup.

-## Linux (with GNOME)
+## Linux

-This repository provides an opinionated setup flow for Debian based Linux with the GNOME desktop.
+This repository provides a unified setup flow for Debian/Ubuntu (apt) and Fedora (dnf).
+GNOME wallpaper configuration is supported on systems where gsettings and the org.gnome.desktop.background schema are available.

 ### Quick start
 - Make the setup script executable and run it: